 Causes of breast lumps

-Lumps in the breasts can have lots of different causes.
+Breast lumps can have lots of different causes.

 Most are due to something harmless, such as a non-cancerous tissue growth (fibroadenoma) or a build-up of fluid (breast cyst).